-- Volunteers undertaking regulated activity We will undertake an enhanced DBS check including a Children's Barred List check. - Volunteers not involved in regulated activity - We will undertake an enhanced DBS disclosure without barred list information.
+- Volunteers undertaking regulated activity We will undertake an enhanced DBS check including a Children's Barred List check. - Volunteers not involved in regulated activity (because they do not carry out duties frequently enough) - We will undertake an enhanced DBS disclosure without Children's Barred list information.